COSC481W-2020Fall/IndividualTasks/stattracker.md

 ## week of Nov.
+16 - Nov.
+30
+### Alex
+(Catch up on tasks) Page allows multiple decks to be viewed
+- [ ] Have interactive elements to allow the user to page between decks
+- [ ] Show graphs for multiple stats if needed

+- [ ] Display useful trends to user on page
+- [ ] Create meaningful information from the data collected (Does not have to be displayed to page yet)

+### Tristan
+- [ ] Action dropdown resets every time you execute an action, it would be nice if it just stayed on the last one I picked.
+Same with the deck choice.
+(Create a last action, last deck selected option and set the dropdown menus to display these.)
+- [ ] Deck Builder (suggestion: users): When page is refreshed, “Select Deck” seems to default to most recent deck instead of deck that was just modified
+- [ ] Card count in deck shows as a decimal, I assume there’s no fractional card counts (Cast fractional card counts as int)

+### Domenic
+General:
+- [ ] Text not behind a white background is slightly hard to see with some of the website background images
+- [ ] Potentially adding a how to play page to help assist people (like me) who don't know how to build a competent deck
+- [ ] Navbar (bug): Font and margins inconsistent across pages

+Data Input Page:
+- [ ] In DataInputpage - the font color is blended with the background color and hard to read
+- [ ] Entering invalid deck code on Data Input Page gets an internal server error
+- [ ] On data input page it would be nice to have a dropdown to select the deck built from the deck builder
+- [ ] And on data input page you could display win/loss

+### Kris
+- [ ] Click the build deck without filling out the fields causes an internal error (create an error message)
+- [ ] You can add nonexistent cards (create error message)
+- [ ] Error when trying to add NaN to deck
+- [ ] Change cardCode to Card ID
+- [ ] Streamline building process
+  - [ ] Add search to the card list
+  - [ ] Put add button next to card in list
+  - [ ] Put delete button next to card in deck
+- [ ] General error messages
+- [ ] When selecting deck, show the deck name and not folder in file extension

+## week of Nov.
 9 - Nov.
 16
 ### Domenic
 - [x] Add navigation bar to the stat viewer page and a button to the stat viewer page get them connected with all the other pages (The navigation bars will have the new button for the new page and will be able to send you there on all the pages along with a new button on the home page that will direct you to our new page.)